canonical/netbox/docs/additional-features/reports.md

 * log_warning(object, message)
 * log_failure(object, message)

 The recording of one or more failure messages will automatically flag a report as failed.
 It is advised to log a success for each object that is evaluated so that the results will reflect how many objects are being reported on.
 (The inclusion of a log message is optional for successes.)
 Messages recorded with `log()` will appear in a report's results but are not associated with a particular object or status.

-!!! note
-    Every `log_`methods support markdown syntax.
-Thus you can use markdown in the message and it will be printed as such in the report result.
+Log messages also support using markdown syntax and will be rendered on the report result page.

 To perform additional tasks, such as sending an email or calling a webhook, after a report has been run, extend the `post_run()` method.
 The status of the report is available as `self.failed` and the results object is `self.result`.